shubh251097/My_Profile/README.md

 - 📫 𝐂𝐨𝐧𝐧𝐞𝐜𝐭 𝐰𝐢𝐭𝐡 𝐦𝐞 👉 www.linkedin.com/in/shubhamsultane
 -

-  A passionate Software QA Engineer highly self-motivated and having a great enthusiasm for Software Testing.
-  I enjoy doing research and learning new testing tools and techniques with a passion for career growth.
+  I am a self-motivated QA professional passionate about unearthing bugs and elevating the quality of a product.

+Having a great enthusiasm for Software Testing I specialize in ensuring the highest quality of software through comprehensive testing processes and methodologies.
+My experience includes manual testing, test automation, and exploratory testing across a variety of applications.

+I am skilled in using testing tools and technologies such as JIRA, Selenium, Maven, Git, etc. My strong analytical and problem-solving skills allow me to quickly identify issues and work collaboratively with development teams to resolve them.

-  My goal is to learn and contribute to the Software Testing Industry in every possible way.
+My goal is to continue to develop my skills and knowledge as a Software Tester and contribute to the success of software development projects through comprehensive and effective testing processes.

 𝐋𝐚𝐧𝐠𝐮𝐚𝐠𝐞𝐬 𝐀𝐧𝐝 𝐓𝐨𝐨𝐥𝐬: